 Increased Student Achievement Through Increased Student Support Act (Coming Soon): This legislation directs the Secretary of Education to award competitive, renewable, 5-year grants to partnerships between low-income local educational agencies (LEAs) and schools offering graduate programs in school counseling, social work, or psychology to increase the number of program graduates employed by low-income LEAs.

-POST GRAD Act (Coming Soon): The POST GRAD Act amends the Higher Education Act of 1965 to reinstate the authority of the Secretary of Education to make Federal Direct Stafford Loans to graduate and professional students.
+POST GRAD Act (H.R.
+2526): The POST GRAD Act amends the Higher Education Act of 1965 to reinstate the authority of the Secretary of Education to make Federal Direct Stafford Loans to graduate and professional students.

 II.
 Increase access to comprehensive school mental and behavioral health services.